kibitzr/kibitzr.github.io/index.md

 * HTML parsing with XPath and CSS selectors
 * Integrations with MailGun and Slack

+## Lightweight
+* Can run on tiniest VM offered by cloud providers.

 ## Extensible
 * Use bash and python scripts
 * Create plugins